Brunoengi/geometric-props-ts/README.md

 <h1 id='english-title'>Geometric Properties</h1>

-<p>This documentation aims to provide context regarding the <i>geometric-props</i> project.
-The project is also available on github, where complete documentation and examples are provided.
-To access, <a href="https://github.com/Brunoengi/geometric-props-ts">click here</a>.</p>
+<p>This documentation aims to provide context about the <i>geometric-props</i> project.
+The project is also available on github, where simplified and complete documentation and examples are provided.
+To access the complete documentation, <a href="https://github.com/Brunoengi/geometric-props-ts/blob/main/README.complete.md">click here</a>.</p>

 <ol>
   <li><a href='#project'>What's the project / project objectives</a></li>